Ancient Macedonians: Ancient sources on the Argeads

 In Homer, the term Argead was used as a collective designation for the Greeks ("Ἀργείων Δαναῶν", Argive Danaans).
 The earliest version of the Temenid foundation myth was circulated by Alexander I via Herodotus during his apparent appearance at the Olympic Games.
 Despite protests from some competitors, the Hellanodikai ("Judges of the Greeks") accepted Alexander's Greek genealogy, as did Herodotus and later Thucydides.
-In accepting his Greek credentials, the judges were either moved by the evidence or did so out of political considerationsas a reward for services to Hellas.
-The historicity of Alexander I's participation in the Olympics has been doubted by some scholars, who see the story as a piece of propaganda engineered by the Argeads and spread by Herodotus.
+Alexander had proved to the judges that he was an Argive Greek (descendant from the mythical king of Argos, Temenus).
+Surviving fragments of the Pindaric ode seem to confirm his participation, by praising "his pentathlon victory".
+Nevertheless, the historicity of Alexander I's participation in the Olympics has been doubted by some scholars, who see the story as a piece of propaganda engineered by the Argeads and spread by Herodotus.
 Alexander's name does not appear in any list of Olympic victors.
 That there were protests from other competitors suggests that the supposed Argive genealogy of the Argeads "was far from mainstream knowledge".
-According to some, the appellation "Philhellene" was "surely not an appellation that could be given to an actual Greek", however, the term "philhellene" (fond of the Greeks) was also used as a title for Greek patriots.
+Although some have formulated that the appellation "Philhellene" was "surely not an appellation that could be given to an actual Greek", ancient Greek authors had confirmed that the term "philhellene" (fond of Greece) was also used as a title for Greek patriots.
 Whatever the case, according to Hall, "what mattered was that Alexander had played the genealogical game à la grecque and played it well, perhaps even excessively".

 The emphasis on the Heraclean ancestry of the Argeads served to heroicize the royal family and to provide a sacred genealogy which established a "divine right to rule" over their subjects.
 The Macedonian royal family, like those of Epirus, emphasized "blood and kinship in order to construct for themselves a heroic genealogy that sometimes also functioned as a Hellenic genealogy".